norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-The evaluation metric used will be **percision parity** for the two groups.
-Percision is prioritized for this model compared to other metrics since correctly identifying the recipe rating among all instances of that recipe rating is more important.
+The evaluation metric used will be **precision parity** for the two groups.
+Precision is prioritized for this model compared to other metrics since correctly identifying the recipe rating among all instances of that recipe rating is more important.
 False positives can mislead individuals with inaccurate ratings.
-For an individual who is selecting recipes based on their protien levels, percision will make sure that when a model predicts a recipes as highly rated (4,5), the recipe will also be satisifactory for the person.
-This specific grouping could be very helpful for individuals who are concerned with their protein intake and rely on these predicitons to make good choice about their diet.
+For an individual who is selecting recipes based on their protein levels, precision will make sure that when a model predicts a recipe as highly rated (4,5), the recipe will also be satisfactory for the person.
+This specific grouping could be very helpful for individuals who are concerned with their protein intake and rely on these predictions to make good choices about their diet.
 Having higher false positives (incorrect high ratings) could lead individuals to be disappointed.

-Focusings on percision parity helps determine whether the model is biased towards one group over the other when making predicitions.
+Focusing on precision parity helps determine whether the model is biased towards one group over the other when making predictions.

 **Null Hypothesis**: The model is fair.
 Its precision for recipes with higher protein levels and lower protein levels is roughly the same, and any differences are due to random chance.